MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/automate-workflows.md

 As an admin, you can set up [!INCLUDE[prod_short](../includes/prod_short.md)] online so that users can create and run Power Automate flows from inside [!INCLUDE [prod_short](../includes/prod_short.md)].

 > [!NOTE]
-> Users must have a valid account with [!INCLUDE[prod_short](../includes/prod_short.md)] and with Power Automate.
+> The relevant users must have a valid account with [!INCLUDE[prod_short](../includes/prod_short.md)] and with Power Automate.

 With Power Automate, you can create business flows directly in-house and rely on citizen developers​.
-Use Power Automate to connect to various cloud services, such as the following list:​
+You can use Power Automate to connect to various cloud services, such as the following list:​

 - Dataverse
 - Outlook